Jump to accessibility statement Skip to content

 Teaching and supervision

-• I am Module Leader for SWKM29 Critical Perspectives in Social Work Practice.
-My teaching includes social work practice with adults, social policy, communication skills, multidisciplinary working and critical analysis.
+• I am module leader for SWKM30 Social Work Research and SWKM32 Social Work Dissertation.
+My other teaching includes social work practice with adults, social policy, multidisciplinary working and critical analysis.

 Research